 The librarian has the general control and charge of the library and is responsible to the Board for the safe custody of the books and all other property therein or belonging thereto.

 [5-10.
-Deleted in Gazette 6 Dec 2013 p.
+Deleted: Gazette 6 Dec 2013 p.
 5737.]

 11. Photocopies